cetz-package/cetz/src/draw/shapes.typ

   )
 }

-/// Merges two or more paths by concattenating their elements.
+/// Merges two or more paths by concatenating their elements.
 Anchors and visual styling, such as `stroke` and `fill`, are not preserved.
 When an element's path does not start at the same position the previous element's path ended, a straight line is drawn between them so that the final path is continuous.
 You must then pay attention to the direction in which element paths are drawn.
 ///
 /// ```typc example
 /// merge-path(fill: white, {